dinosauria123/Koko/INSTALL.md

 </pre>

-In the configuration file the location of the Koko data directory ("home" in the configuration file), and a directory for temporary data can be defined.
+In the configuration file the location of the Koko data directory (**home** in the configuration file), and a directory for temporary data can be defined.
 The viewer for graphical output from Koko can also be specified in the configuration file.
 Comment lines beginning with ;
 are ignored in the configuration file.

-The configuration can also be changed temporarily by specifiying the home directory on the Koko command line.
-For more details type:
+The configuration can also be changed temporarily by specifiying home and temporary directories on the Koko command line.
+For more details
+type:

 <pre>
 koko-cli  -h
 </pre>

 Building the Graphical User Interface Separately
 ------------------------------------------------